Wearing Contacts with Dry Eyes

 For some dry eye patients, scleral lenses are preferred, as they allow more hydration of the eye’s surface, resulting in less dry eye symptoms.7

-Water Content of Contacts for Dry Eyes
+Water Content of Contacts

 When you shop for soft contact lenses, you’ll notice they are categorized by the amount of water content they have.